-Computes the mean squared error (MSE) or mean squared deviation (MSD) between given array_like \(a\) and \(b\) variables.
+Compute the mean squared error (MSE) or mean squared deviation (MSD) between given variables \(a\) and \(b\).

 Mean squared error (MSE).

 >>> a = np.array([0.48222001, 0.31654775, 0.22070353]) >>> b = a * 0.9 >>> metric_mse(a, b) 0.0012714...